Shuunen/jozzo/README.md

 > A color sort puZZle that has nothing to do with &lt;3 JoJo's Bizarre Adventure &lt;3

+## Archived

+This repo is archived since it migrated to [Shuunen/monorepo](https://github.com/Shuunen/monorepo/tree/master/apps/jozzo).

+Further development will be done there 🚀

 ## Demo

 [Try it online](https://jozzo.netlify.app)